Top 10+ sins of performance management

 Many managers put an enormous amount of time and effort into agreeing performance objectives with their staff only to have so much of that work undermined by failing to monitor the employee’s actual performance against the objectives.

 It’s so important to monitor and measure employee performance against the objectives because it is clear objectives with effective measures that improve performance.
-Also if you don’t monitor employee performance how can you give performance feedback that is accurate, objective and balanced?
+Also if leaders don’t monitor employee performance how can they give performance feedback that is accurate, objective and balanced?